heemo521/Traveler/README.md

 ### View
 - **Cell**
     - **`SearchCell`**
-        - Defines UI for Search Screen's tableview row
+        - Definesthe  UI for Search Screen's tableView row.
-        - _Update_ method is used by SearchViewController's to update data
+        - Contains an `update` method is used by `SearchViewController` to update the data.
-        - There is two _Update_ method.
-One for `RecentSearch` to display recent searches and another for `MKLocalSearchCompletion` to display search completer results
+        - There are two `update` methods: one for `RecentSearch` to display recent searches, and another for `MKLocalSearchCompletion` to display search completer results.
     - **`ResultCell`**
-        - Defines UI for Result Screen's tableview row
+        - Defines the UI for Result Screen's tableView row.
-        - _Update_ method is used by ResultViewController's to update data
+        - Contains an `update` method that is used by `ResultViewController` to update the data.
     - **`ImageCell`**
-        - Defines UI for Details Screen's collectionview row
+        - Defines the UI for Detail Screen's collectionView row.
-        - _Update_ method is used by DetailViewController's to update data
+        - Contains an `Update` method is used by DetailViewController's to update data
 - **Extensions**
     - **`UIImageViewExtension`**
-        - Extends `UIImageView` with _loadFrom_ method that accepts url as an argument and loads the image.
+        - Extends `UIImageView` with an `loadFrom` method that accepts url and a boolean for animation as arguments and loads the image.
     - **`UIButtonExtension`**
-        - Extends `UIButton` with _configureButton_ method that helps with configuring the button easily with one method
+        - Extends `UIButton` with `configureButton` method that helps with configuring the button easily with one method.
     - **`UILabelExtension`**
-        - Extends `UILabel` with _configureLabel_ method for easy configuration
+        - Extends `UILabel` with `configureLabel` method for easy configuration.
     - **`UITextViewExtension`**
-        - Extends `UITextView` with _configureNonEditableTextView_ method for easy configuration
+        - Extends `UITextView` with `configureNonEditableTextView` method for easy configuration.
 - **`ColorPalette`**
-    - Extends `UIColor` with _MyColor_ struct with color properties used in the application
+    - Extends `UIColor` with a `MyColor` struct with color properties used in the application.

 ### Controller
 - **`HomeViewController`**